IArchi/py-photobooth-simple/readme.md

 **USB dongle must be formated to FAT-32.**

 ## TODO
- - Bug: printing screen is displayed twice
+ - Bug: Custom widgets trigger event multiple times
  - Add zoom for picamera2 to match gphoto2 zoom at 55mm